ciufcia/clgl/README.md

 ## 💪 Performance

 The library takes some considerations to try to be as efficient as possible.
-However the main performance bottleneck in most cases will be the Command Prompt itself, instead of the library.
+However the main performance bottleneck in most cases will be the Command Prompt itself.
 Unfortunately I can't really do anything about it.
 From my observations, The less the colors, that have to be drawn to the console, differ, the faster the console will refresh, so keep that in mind

 ## ❓ How to use?